wtistang/LibertyGettingStarted-Lab/README.md

 Useful links: https://github.com/OpenLiberty/liberty-tools-vscode/blob/HEAD/docs/user-guide.md

+### 6.3.9 Troubleshooting

+You will need the server package for the Liberty Operations part of the lab.
+If you did not build the server package successfully, perform the following steps to be able to continue with the next part.

+If not already done, create the required working directories

+	 mkdir ~/Student
+	 mkdir ~/Student/dev
+	 mkdir ~/Student/ops
+	 mkdir ~/Student/assets

+Create a backup directory and clone the repository

+	 mkdir ~/Student/backup
+	 git clone https://github.com/LarsBesselmann/LibertyGettingStarted-Lab /home/techzone/Student/backup

+Copy the server package to the assets directory

+	 cp ~/Student/backup/assets/simpleweb-serverpackage.jar ~/Student/assets

 ### 6.4 Liberty Operations

 Now you will work with Liberty from an operational point of view.
 Development has handed over a Liberty server package to you.
 The server package contains all necessary configuration to run the application called **simpleweb**.
 The provided server package is typically not production-ready, as it is likely not portable between stages and does not fulfill the requirements regarding security and so on.